 "There's definitely an us-versus-the-world mentality here," says Maria Cameron, a stay-at-home mom.
-"We're all a little different here."solar panels on garages
+"We're all a little different here."

 [Purchaser Jennie Willings] heard about a development that promised to incorporate dozens of green attributes such as a gutter-and-barrel system that saves rainwater, sustainably harvested lumber, recycled drywall and insulation that makes the homes 30 per cent more efficient than standard abodes.